A Wadden Sea trilogy

 Surrounded by water, the new building will sit at the intersection between the calm waters of the Lauwersmeer in the harbour and the Wadden Sea where the tide dominates.
 A unique location for architectural pursuit.

 "A completely natural focus of the building is its’ association with the surrounding water.
 We found inspiration for the gradual spiral-like incline of the floor from the changing tides of the Wadden Sea.
 Each level of the building leading to the next gives the guests a sense of being at one with the tide” explains Dorte Mandrup.

-The building will house several exhibition spaces, office and research facilities, a seal centre as well as a café, restaurant and hotel.
+The building will house exhibition space, office and research facilities, a seal centre as well as a café, restaurant and hotel.
 As people ascend through the building, they will experience stunning 360 degree views of the Wadden Sea, the Lauwersmeer and the agricultural landscape in the distance.
-The restaurant is placed beside the seal center, giving guests views of the seals in the neighbouring pool whilst a roof top terrace with panoramic views overlooks the World Heritage site.
+The restaurant is placed beside the seal centre, giving guests views of the seals in the neighbouring pool whilst a rooftop terrace with panoramic views overlooks the World Heritage site.
 A rare vantage point in a novel location.

-An inclusive space for everyone to enjoy, the project offers a location for new experience, recreation and education.
-By informing visitors about the surrounding natural ecosystem in the exhibition spaces, our aim is to improve the unique experience of visiting the Dutch part of the Wadden Sea - an incredible natural habitat.
+An inclusive space for everyone to enjoy, the project offers a location for new experiences, recreation and education.
+By informing visitors about the surrounding natural ecosystem in the exhibition space, our aim is to improve the unique experience of visiting the Dutch part of the Wadden Sea - an incredible natural habitat.